Geoff Chappell - Software Analyst

-The public symbol file NTKRPAMP.PDB for the original release of Windows 10 tells that the kernel is built with the NTKEAPI_X.H header at
+The public symbol files NTKRPAMP.PDB and NTKRNLMP.PDB for the original release of Windows 10 tell that the kernel is built with the NTKEAPI_X.H header at

-and draws from it the type definitions that are shown in the table below.
+and draws from it the type definitions that are tabulated below.